• Skip to main content

 I built this pergola last summer with the Toja Grid bracket system.
 You buy the very expensive brackets, shove posts into them and you're done.
 I bought a shade cloth as well, but with the extreme heat and rain this summer I wanted a cover with more sun & rain protection.

 Yes please, that is what I want.
-I would very much like to not have to run outside at 1 o'clock in the morning to cover the furniture because it started pouring rain without warning.
+I would very much like to not have to run outside when it starts pouring rain even though the forecast said 0% chance of precipitation.

 IN THE VIDEO BELOW for instance IT IS 1 O'CLOCK IN THE MORNING.